DIY Chlorine-Neutralizing Swim Spray

 Swim spray in a spray bottle, goggles, and pool towel on a table

-Chlorine is a problem in so many arenas of our life.
-It's in our tap water, it's in bleach that so many uses in household cleaning applications, and it's in use heavily in most swimming pools.
-If you have the privilege of frequenting a salt pool instead of a chlorine pool, your exposure to chlorine is much less, but it is still something to consider.
+Chlorine is a problem in so many areas of our life.
+It’s in our tap water, it’s in bleach that so many uses in household cleaning applications, and it’s in use heavily in most swimming pools.
+If you have the privilege of frequenting a salt pool instead of a chlorine pool, your exposure to chlorine can be less, but that’s not guaranteed to be the case.

-In any case, chlorine is a friend only in the sense that it kills bad stuff like bacteria and viruses.
+In any case, chlorine is a friend only in that it kills bad stuff like bacteria and viruses.

-However, chlorine in and of itself carries with it its own health concerns.
+However, chlorine in and of itself has health risks.

-We all know how when you spend too much time in a chlorinated pool, you tend to have some seemingly harmless effects such as red eyes and maybe a rash.
+We all know how when you spend too much time in a chlorinated pool, you tend to have some seemingly harmless effects such as red eyes and possibly a rash.

 However, the health implications go beyond that.